YimenAraya-Ajoy/YimenAraya-Ajoy.github.io/_pages/yimen.md

 citation rates continuing to rise
 \[[Scholar](https://scholar.google.com/citations?hl=en&user=q4pwMVIAAAAJ)].
 I
 have secured over \$1 million in funding as PI and Co-PI and worked on diverse study systems across tropical, temperate, and Arctic regions.
-If given the opportunity, I expect to keep producing high-quality research at Upssala University using the feedback between statistics, theory and fieldwork as the core of my work.

 **Education in Costa Rica**